Roopshree6902/Roopshree_Placement_RoadMap/README.md

 📚 [Interview Puzzles](https://www.geeksforgeeks.org/category/puzzles/)

-DONT FORGET TO CHECKOUT my followup article more better preparation [HERE](https://medium.com/getpieces/snippetizing-your-coding-interviews-4ec4eb2f0d89) - Has more tips and tricks on how I prepared!!

  Will be soon adding resources for CS Fundamentals as well...

  ***Do star, fork and share the repo to show your support, it would help others too!***   <br>
  <br>
  Let me know your views on the repository or any changes or improvements and if you wish to contribute too at: roopshree.udaiwal@gmail.com or ***[LinkedIn](https://www.linkedin.com/in/roopshree-udaiwal-2831031b5/)***